Bake or Break

 Does lemon curd need to be strained?

-This one is a maybe.
-Straining the lemon curd serves a couple of purposes.
-First, it will catch any seeds that may have made it into your mixture.
+This is optional.
+Straining the lemon curd will catch any seeds or big bits of lemon zest that may have made it into your mixture.
 Secondly, it will remove any bits of egg that may have scrambled a bit while cooking.
+If you want or need to strain your lemon curd, use a fine mesh sieve.

 Why isn’t my lemon curd thickening?